Pre-colonial history of the Canary Islands: Historical background

-The highest point of Fuerteventura can be seen on clear days from the African coast.
+Pico de la Zarza, the highest point of Fuerteventura, can be seen on clear days from the African coast.
 The Carthaginian captain Hanno the Navigator may have visited the islands during his voyage of exploration along the African coast.
 The Phoenicians may have arrived seeking the precious red orchil dye extracted from lichen – if the Canaries represent Pliny the Elder's Purple Isles or the Hesperides of legend.
 Although no evidence has survived of any permanent Roman settlements, in 1964 Roman amphorae were discovered in waters off Lanzarote.
 Discoveries made in the 1990s have demonstrated in more definite detail that the Romans traded with the indigenous inhabitants.
 Excavations of a settlement at El Bebedero on Lanzarote, made by a team under Pablo Atoche Peña of the University of Las Palmas de Gran Canaria and Juan Ángel Paz Peralta of the University of Zaragoza, yielded about a hundred Roman potsherds, nine pieces of metal and one piece of glass at the site, in strata dated between the 1st and 4th centuries.
 Analysis of the clay indicated origins in Campania, Hispania Baetica and the province of Africa (modern Tunisia).

 The Romans named each of the islands: Ninguaria or Nivaria (Tenerife), Canaria (Gran Canaria), Pluvialia or Invale (Lanzarote), Ombrion (La Palma), Planasia (Fuerteventura), Iunonia or Junonia (El Hierro) and Capraria (La Gomera).

 From the 14th century onward, sailors from Mallorca, Portugal and Genoa made numerous visits.
 Lancelotto Malocello settled on the island of Lanzarote in 1312.
 The Mayorcans established a mission with a bishop that lasted from 1350 to 1400.
 It is from this mission that the various paintings and statues of the Virgin Mary that are currently venerated in the island were preserved.
 European disembarkations of Genovese, Castilian and Portuguese missionaries and pirates on Canarian shores became relatively common and the prehispanic populations experienced a long and ongoing process of Westernisation before formal colonization took place.

 A variety of theories regarding the origins of pre-colonial Canarians explain them by the hypothesis of a more recent immigration.
 Some scholars (mainly from the University of La Laguna, in Tenerife) defend the theory that the Canarian populations are Punic-Phoenician in origin.
 Professor D. Juan Álvarez Delgado, on the other hand, argued that the Canaries remained uninhabited until 100 BCE, when Greek and Roman sailors began to explore the area.
 In the second half of the 1st century BCE, King Juba II of Numidia abandoned North African prisoners on the islands, who eventually became the pre-Hispanic Canarians.
 If the first inhabitants were abandoned prisoners, this explains, according to Álvarez Delgado, their lack of navigational acumen.

 Genetic analysis using mitochondrial DNA points to the Moroccan Berbers as the African population most closely related to the Guanches.